 - Search Categories (public event only) - here you can choose from a list of search categories which makes it easier for people who are looking for similar events to find, helping to put your event in front of the right people.

 - Attendees Visible - If you tick this checkbox a guest list will be seen at the bottom of your event page.
 The ticket purchaser has an option when purchasing tickets to not show their name on the event page (their tickets will show as ANONYMOUS).

 - Allow Sharing (private event only) - Checking this box will allow your attendees to use the 'Share' feature on Sticky Tickets.
 They will be able to Send To A Friend and Like or Share On Facebook.

-This feature is optional and can be use to split the ticket sales to the organiser and a 3rd party.
+This feature is optional and can be used to split the ticket sales to the organiser and a 3rd party.
 By default, this will show as Single Payment where all ticket sales will send to the event organiser's bank details.
-To set-up the split, select Split Payments option.
+To set up the split, select the Split Payments option.

-Enter Banking Details (the email address entered will be sent a payment summary once the transfer has been made.
+Enter the Banking Details (the email address entered will be sent a payment summary once the transfer has been made.
 The event organiser will also be sent a copy).
 For more information about setting up split payment. please click here.